Suzy Klein: Voiceover

 Klein has done a broad range of voiceover work, from BBC One primetime documentaries on Pink Floyd and The Carpenters to a three-part series on Brazil, and an arts TV series for BBC Four.

 Writing

 Klein is a contributor to the features and review pages of the New Statesman, the BBC Music Magazine and The Guardian.

 She co-authored a book with her sister Jacky Klein, entitled What is Contemporary Art?
 A Children's Guide, commissioned by the Museum of Modern Art, New York, and published in September 2012 by Thames & Hudson.
 It has been translated into seven languages.

-Personal
+Personal life

 Klein is married with two children and lives in Shepherd's Bush, west London.